Tenza/configurations/CoreOS DevOps/CoreOS Installations.md

 curl -O https://raw.githubusercontent.com/Tenza/configurations/master/CoreOS%20DevOps/cloud-config.yaml
 </pre>

-(Optional) The MD5 password in the file was generated with the `openssl passwd -1` command.
+**(Optional)** The MD5 password in the file was generated with the `openssl passwd -1` command.
 An SSH Key could also be used, to do so, generate a new pair with `ssh-keygen`.
-Then build your `cloud-config.yaml` with the public key, like below, then upload the file somewhere, and finally download it inside the VM.
+Then build your `cloud-config.yaml` with the public key, like below, [validate the file](https://coreos.com/validate/), upload the file to somewhere, and finally download it inside the VM.

 <pre>
 #cloud-config